ngeor/blog/README.md

 The page layout has a top-level element `article`.

-- CSS: The `article` will have the CSS class `page`.
-This can be overriden in the page's frontmatter with the `css_class` attribute.
-- Data: The `article` will have the data attribute `data-file` which is the file path of the page, without the `.md` extension and with all slashes replaced by hyphens.
+The `article` will have the data attribute `data-file` which is the file path of the page, without the `.md` extension and with all slashes replaced by hyphens.